pytorch/text/README.md

 # Data

-The data module should provide the following:
+The data module provides the following:

 - Ability to describe declaratively how to load a custom NLP dataset that's in a "normal" format:
 ```python